Alcohol Reduction – Community Strategies

 Ways to take action

-All of the evidence-informed strategies are tried, tested and useful strategies that are based on current research.
+All of the strategies below are based on current research, have been tested and shown to work.
 See the methods section for more information on how these strategies were developed.